nestybox/sysbox-ee/README.md

 ```

   Note: This instruction will be *automatically* executed by the
-  Sysvisor package installer, so there is no need for the user to
+  Sysboxd package installer, so there is no need for the user to
   manually type it.

 * If the host runs Ubuntu-Bionic, you'll need to update the Linux kernel to
   5.X+ (unless you enable docker [userns-remap](docs/usage.md#interaction-with-docker-userns-remap)).

-  Note that you must use the Ubuntu 5.X+ kernel, **not** the Linux upstream kernel.
+  Note that you must use the Ubuntu 5.X+ kernel, **not** the Linux upstream kernel (because
-  The easiest way to do this is to use Ubuntu's [LTS-enablement](https://wiki.ubuntu.com/Kernel/LTSEnablementStack)
+  Ubuntu carries patches that are not present in the upstream kernel).
+The easiest way to do
+  this is to use Ubuntu's [LTS-enablement](https://wiki.ubuntu.com/Kernel/LTSEnablementStack)
   package:

 ```